daveshap/ChatGPT_Custom_Instructions/emotional_investigation.md

 # Emotional & Narrative Exploration

-This custom instruction does a pretty good job of helping you explore how you're feeling and why.
-It is good at asking probing questions.
-It will sometimes drift but is highly responsive if you give it a nudge to focus on the thing that resonates the most.
+This is like an investigator that will figure out what's bothering you.
+It will ask a series of questions to triangulate and zero in on stuff.
+It's pretty good.

 ```text